 \subsection{Literature survey}

 The above problem~\eqref{cts_kirchhoff} corresponds to the stationary form of the generalized Kirchhoff equation:

 which is an extension of the classical wave equation that accounts for volume changes in a vibrating body.
-In \cite{Chipot92_Nonlocal}, problems structurally related to \eqref{cts_kirchhoff}, where the nonlocal term is of the form $M(\int_\Omega u \dx)$, model certain biological phenomena of the density of bacteria in the domain $\Omega$.
+In \cite{Chipot92_Nonlocal,Gudi12_Kirchhof_apriori}, problems structurally related to \eqref{cts_kirchhoff}, where the nonlocal term is of the form $M(\int_\Omega u \dx)$, model certain biological phenomena of the density of bacteria in the domain $\Omega$.
 The well-posedness and qualitative properties of the problems \eqref{cts_kirchhoff} and \eqref{cts_wave_Kirch} are studied in \cite{Dancona92_Solvability_Kirchhoff,Arosio_96_well-posedness_Kirchhoff}; see also the survey article \cite{MA05_Kirchhoff}.
 During the past two decades, the numerical approximation of Kirchhoff-type problems of the forms~\eqref{cts_kirchhoff} and~\eqref{cts_wave_Kirch} has become a growing area of research.
 In \cite{Peradze_05_Spectral_Kirchhoff}, Peradze analyzed the one-dimensional Kirchhoff string problem using a spectral method.
 A seminal contribution by Gudi~\cite{Gudi12_Kirchhof_apriori} to the finite element approximation of the Kirchhoff type problem~\eqref{cts_kirchhoff} involves a reformulation into an equivalent discrete system, in which the Jacobian arising from the linearization preserves sparsity.
 The author established the existence and uniqueness of the discrete solution, together with optimal-order error estimates in the energy norm.
+In \cite{DondPani17_Kirchhoff}, the authors discuss a priori and a posteriori error estimates of conforming and mixed FEMs for the nonlocal Kirchhoff problem of type \eqref{particular_kirchhoff}.
 In \cite{Adak_Natarajan20_VEM_Kirchhoff}, a virtual element method for \eqref{cts_kirchhoff} is considered in a global $H^1$-conforming virtual element space.